 This study examines the feasibility of dredging accumulated sediment from Bassett Creek Park Pond and Winnetka Pond (see Figure 2-1).
 The project will improve water quality downstream by trapping sediment in the ponds, thus minimizing sediment passing downstream to Bassett Creek.
+The project will also provide other benefits.
 Based on the CIP (and if ordered), the project will be implemented in 2018.
 Funding for the project will be through an ad valorem tax levied by Hennepin County on behalf of the BCWMC.